+Actually it's been happening for the last 20 years or so.
 There has been a revolution in the ways music is sourced and stored.
 Music can be stored in a library on a computer and selections can be taken away on an iPod.
 Play lists can be assembled at the click of a mouse.
 Music can be downloaded from internet sites and with care the sound quality can be very good.
+Music can be streamed in real time.
 Never before has so much music been so readily available.
 This seems to have broadened interest in h-fi and also caused a subtle change of focus even among audiophiles.
 Here there is a little less preocupation with frontier pushing audio engineering and more interest in and excitement about the music.
 There are more people enjoying more music from more sources than ever before.
 Even discriminating (sound quality) listeners are asking that their equipment should be simply good enough and free of offensive vices.

 By "good enough" we mean a standard beyond which further improvement is redundant - a standard which is sufficient to maximize musical enjoyment of the material to be played or at least most of it.This varies from person to person and application to application and there will always be people who want "state of the art" systems providing reserves of performance for those occasions when superb material is available.
-Suffice is to say that we operate between good enough and best possible (probably).
-AVI equipment and the ancillaries we supply cover this range.
+Suffice is to say that we operate between good enough and best possible (or at least well on the way).
+The equipment and the ancillaries we supply cover this range.

 What is also clear is that using resources, materials and space more sparingly and less wastefully are now issues with hi-fi equipment buyers.
 The spirit of the times, perhaps.
 The new technologies reduce the number of separate items required.

 The latest development has been a strong increase in interest in playing records.
 Classic and vintage equipment continues to grow in popularity.
 Perhaps there is a reaction to the latest technology.
 Sometimes the best way forwards is backwards.